Those wishing to train for triathlon (i.e. all three disciplines) are required to join Triathlon Australia (TA).

 Joining TA and listing Red Dog Triathlon Training (RDTT) as your club gives you a discounted TA Membership, Triathlon Queensland Membership and RDTT Membership.

-RDTT members will receive a membership card to receive discounts offered exclusively by our sponsors and two bike stickers (eg one for road bike and other for TT bike) which must be attached in order to participate in any RDTT ride.
+RDTT members will receive a membership tag to receive discounts offered exclusively by our sponsors and applicable members will receive two bike stickers (eg one for road bike and other for TT bike) which must be displayed in order to participate in any RDTT ride.